bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>JavaScript comes from a legacy of peril with asynchronous operations.
 It began with callbacks to make Ajax calls for…</em>dev.to</a><a href="https://dev.to/jscrambler/asynchronous-operations-in-javascript-2p6b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/joeyhub/async-await-a-slight-design-flaw-2h2j" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/joeyhub/async-await-a-slight-design-flaw-2h2j"><strong>Async/await: A slight design flaw.</strong><br />
-<em>My experience with async/await is that it’s amazing for simple cases and fulfils expectations.
+<em>My experience with async/await is that it's amazing for simple cases and fulfils expectations.
 If your use cases are…</em>dev.to</a><a href="https://dev.to/joeyhub/async-await-a-slight-design-flaw-2h2j" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://betterprogramming.pub/should-i-use-promises-or-async-await-126ab5c98789" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://betterprogramming.pub/should-i-use-promises-or-async-await-126ab5c98789"><strong>JavaScript: Promises or async-await</strong><br />
 <em>A set of rules for when to use which</em>betterprogramming.pub</a><a href="https://betterprogramming.pub/should-i-use-promises-or-async-await-126ab5c98789" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/zhiyuanamos/async-await-from-zero-to-hero-a22" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/zhiyuanamos/async-await-from-zero-to-hero-a22"><strong>Async / Await: From Zero to Hero</strong><br />
-<em>I had absolutely no idea what async / await was and learning it was hard as: There’s 27 minutes worth of text to read…</em>dev.to</a><a href="https://dev.to/zhiyuanamos/async-await-from-zero-to-hero-a22" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>I had absolutely no idea what async / await was and learning it was hard as: There's 27 minutes worth of text to read…</em>dev.to</a><a href="https://dev.to/zhiyuanamos/async-await-from-zero-to-hero-a22" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/siliconwat/data-structures-in-javascript-1b9aed0ea17c" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/siliconwat/data-structures-in-javascript-1b9aed0ea17c"><strong>Data Structures in JavaScript</strong><br />
 <em>For Frontend Software Engineers</em>medium.com</a><a href="https://medium.com/siliconwat/data-structures-in-javascript-1b9aed0ea17c" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>